divi255/x-right-touch/README.md

 Simulates right button click on X11 touch screens with long touch gestures.

 Initially created for my Panasonic Toughbook CF-19, theoretically can work with any touch screen.
-Useful especially for non-Wacom screens which does not provide gestures on Linux out-of-the-box.
+Useful especially for non-Wacom screens which do not provide gestures on Linux out-of-the-box.

 ## How to build